-In 2018, the operating profit decreased by 8.2% meanwhile total revenue of the company was increased 3.8%, mainly from export aluminium slugs, the lower margin product, and slightly increased sales of aluminium tubes/cans.
-This was mainly due to the market competition in this aluminium containers business is continuously increasing, as there are new competitors entered in the market, the competitive price and competition from plastic substitutes.
+In 2019, the operating profit decreased by 26.1% while total revenue of the company was decreased 13.4%, mainly from decreased sales export aluminium slugs and decreased sales of aluminium tubes/cans.
+This was mainly due to the Thai Baht and the world economy are in the recession and are under pressure from the US-China trade war.
+Moreover, the appreciation of Thai Baht has affected to continue decreasing sales.
 In addition, some global customers have policy to buy locally due to cost effective and shorter lead time benefits.

-In addition, the core raw material, Aluminium Ingots, average prices was increased, in line with prices quoted by LME Market including the increased energy price were substantially affected to increase cost of production.
-However, the consolidation of production in Samrong and Sriracha had helped productivity improvement.
+In addition, the core raw material, aluminium ingot, average prices was increased, in line with prices quoted by LME Market including the increased energy price wree wubstantially affected to increased cost of production.
+However, the consolidation of production in Samrong and Sriracha has helped productivity improvement.

-Moreover, Thailand Baht exchange rate situation getting stronger against Japanese Yen and US dollar had significantly decreased export sales and profit margin as the revenue of up to 75% was from exports.
+Moreover, Thailand Baht exchange rate situation getting stronger against Japanese Yen and US dollar had significantly decreased export sales and profit margin as the revenue of up to 72% was from exports.

-In summary, the company reported total revenue in 2018 of Baht 6,518 million, up 3.8% from Baht 6,281 million in 2017 and net profit of Baht 720 million or down 8.2% from Baht 784 million in 2017. (see more details in Annual Registration Statement 2018 (56-1) Part 3 Financial Position and Results of operations)
+In summary, the company reported total revenue in 2019 of Baht 5,644 million, down 13.4% from Baht 6,518 million in 2018 and net profit of Baht 532 million or down 26.1% from Baht 720 million in 2018. (see more details in Annual Registration Statement 2018 (56-1) Part 3 Financial Position and Results of operations)